SDMourtas/MI-FUZWASDN/README.md

 *	FUZWASD.m: function for finding the optimal number of hidden-layer neurons, along with the optimal activation function power at each hidden-layer neuron
 *	Qmatrix.m: function for calculating the matrix Q
 *	predictN.m: function for predicting
-*	error_pred.m: function for calculating the MAE of the prediction
+*	error_pred.m: function for calculating the mean absolute error (MAE) of the prediction
 *	flc_1.fis: fuzzy logic controller for the WDBC dataset
 *	flc_2.fis: fuzzy logic controller for the TmiRNABCD dataset